Visit the City of Marseille for 1 Day

-Marseilles, one of the oldest cities in France, is also one of the top tourist destinations in the southern region, boasting history, culture, and natural beauty.
-If you are only in Marseilles for one day, we have some things you don’t want to miss.
+Marseille, one of the oldest cities in France, is also one of the top tourist destinations in the southern region, boasting history, culture, and natural beauty.
+If you are only in Marseille for one day, we have some things you don’t want to miss.

 Old Port